 Type of camp: In-person overnight camp

 RAD Camp focuses on empowering children with disabilities, and their staff and volunteers are trained to support campers with disabilities.
 The environment is open and accepting, recognizing that everyone has gifts.
 At RAD, campers develop life skills in fun and creative ways.
 RAD offers a series of overnight weekend and summer camp programs every year.
 They provide services to individuals with more significant support needs; every camper gets a 1:1 aide, and there is nursing staff on site.
-Information about 2023 summer programming at RAD Camp hasn’t been made available yet.
-Stay tuned for updates!
+2023 summer programming at RAD Camp is at capacity, but check their site to see if spots open up.

 - RAD Camps for adults aged twenty-two and up